drupal-composer/drupal-project/README.md

 Follow the steps below to update your core files.

-1. Run `composer update drupal/core webflo/drupal-core-require-dev symfony/* --with-dependencies` to update Drupal Core and its dependencies.
+1. Run `docker-compose run php composer update drupal/core webflo/drupal-core-require-dev symfony/* --with-dependencies` to update Drupal Core and its dependencies.
 1. Run `git diff` to determine if any of the scaffolding files have changed.
    Review the files for any changes and restore any customizations to `.htaccess` or `robots.txt`.